-gui/siege-engine
+gui/siege-engine gui, biege engine

-5.6.372 gui/stamper
+5.6.375 gui/stamper

 Command: gui/stamper

 Copy, paste, and transform dig designations.

 This tool allows you to copy and paste blocks of dig designations.
 You can also transform what you have copied by shifting it, reflecting it, rotating it, and/or inverting it.
 Designations can also be used as brushes to erase other designations and cancel constructions.